malawadd/JEM4000/README.md

 Through this sophisticated blend of technologies, the StarkNet Transaction Visualizer offers users an engaging and informative way to monitor blockchain activities, making complex data comprehensible and visually compelling.

+### Transaction Fetch and Simulation

+The `fetchTransactionAndSimulate` function is designed to fetch the details of a specific transaction, and simulate it.
+Here’s a breakdown of its functionality:

+1. **Transaction Details Fetching:**
+   - The function starts by fetching the transaction details from the StarkNet blockchain using the transaction hash.
+This is done via an API call to the Nethermind RPC endpoint.

+2. **Nonce Fetching:**
+   - It then fetches the current nonce for the account involved in the transaction to ensure the simulation uses the most accurate nonce.

+3. **Transaction Simulation:**
+   - The function simulates the transaction using the fetched details and current nonce.
+If a nonce error occurs, it extracts the correct nonce from the error message and retries the simulation with the corrected nonce.

+4. **Error Handling:**
+   - The function includes robust error handling to manage issues that may arise during the fetch and simulation processes.

+5. **AI Integration:**
+   - After successfully simulating the transaction, the result is passed to an AI service (Groq) for further processing and analysis.

+This ensures that the transaction simulation is accurate and handles common issues related to nonce mismatches effectively.

 ### How To Use

 1. Run `npm install` to install the required packages.